GTMStack

 AI Capabilities Have Crossed a Threshold

 For years, AI in go-to-market was limited to basic lead scoring and primitive chatbots.
 That changed rapidly starting in 2024.
-Modern AI systems can draft personalized outbound sequences that perform within 10 percent of human-written copy.
-They can enrich and qualify leads in real time, synthesize competitive intelligence from public sources, generate content drafts across formats, analyze call recordings and surface coaching insights, and build reports and dashboards from natural language queries.
+Modern AI systems can draft personalized outbound sequences that perform within 10% of human-written copy.
+They can enrich and qualify leads in real time, synthesize competitive intelligence from public sources, generate content drafts across formats, analyze call recordings and surface coaching insights, and build reports from natural language queries.

 None of these capabilities replace human judgment entirely.
 But each one eliminates hours of work that previously required dedicated headcount.
 When a single AI-augmented person can do the work that previously required three, the math on team size changes fundamentally.
 We explored the broader implications of this shift in our analysis of why GTM engineers are the future of go-to-market operations.